Restaurant Marketing Plan: A Step-by-Step Guide (With Strategies for Any Budget)

 Now, you’ll need to choose your preferred marketing channels to get your message across.
 This step is where you can really test your marketing ideas, but it’s not a plan in themselves.

-Pair channels with goals — and don’t jump into a new channel without a clear goal.
+Pair channels with goals—and don’t jump into a new channel without a clear goal.
 Want to increase customers?
 SEO and paid social.
 Want to retain?
 Email, SMS and your mobile app.
 If you are in doubt, Google is your friend to confirm your thinking or help you with a different idea.
-These days, there are many marketing channels you can pick like:
+Some of the many marketing channels you can pick from include:

 - Email marketing: Build an email list to send targeted newsletters with mouthwatering specials, loyalty program updates and event announcements.